sammybammy52/election-database-core-php/README.md

-# registration
-PHP registration with mysql
+# PHP
-Simple apps with registration form and login
+the core php version of bincom php test